-The combination of quick links, ask the expert, and deeper content answers work well for the user regardless of time availability or device used.
+The combination of quick links, ask the expert, and more profound content answers work well for the user regardless of time availability or device used.

-The resource is not very pretty by design, but it works and almost has a retro feel to it.
+The resource is not overly pretty by design, but it works and almost has a retro feel.

-The MetroPCS FAQs page includes a virtual chat assistant which leverages the FAQs above the static functionality of most.
+The UPS Help and Support Centre includes a virtual chat assistant which leverages the FAQs above the static functionality of most.

-Chatbots are ideal FAQ considerations mainly based on the ability for them to expedite and drive the user journey (a key effectiveness area for any help and FAQ resource).
+Chatbots are ideal FAQ considerations mainly based on their ability to expedite and drive the user journey (a key effectiveness area for any help and FAQ resource).

-The Transpack Product Help Center acts as both an FAQ resource as well as a guides roll-up resource, meaning that users can access top-level information as well as buying guides, measurement information, and a whole host of other insights normally only accessible through blogs.
+This means that users can access top-level information, deeper, more comprehensive buying guides, measurement information, and a whole host of other insights normally only accessible through blogs.

-The FatFace help center and FAQs resource is a nice example of a bigger brand getting it right.
+The FatFace help center and FAQs resource is a practical example of a bigger brand getting it right.